-If you love baking rhubarb recipes for dessert, you must try this Rhubarb Crisp with Strawberries.
+Love baking rhubarb recipes for dessert?
+Then you must try this Rhubarb Crisp with Strawberries recipe.

-Ever since then, I've wanted to make a rhubarb crisp recipe.
+Ever since then, I've wanted to make a gluten free strawberry rhubarb crisp.
 So when I saw the one from a Little Bit of Everything that Julie adapted from Food & Wine, I had to try it!

 Making a gluten free rhubarb crisp with strawberries

-Making the Rhubarb Crisp with Strawberries gluten free was easy to do.
+Making a gluten free rhubarb crisp was easy to do.

 Making low sugar rhubarb crisp